 Before you use these commands, you must install the Magento software.

 To update the Magento software:

-- If you installed the software from an archive or if you used ‘composer-create-project’, use the Component Manager or System Upgrade utilities.
+- If you installed the software from an archive or if you used ‘composer-create-project’, see the Upgrade Guide.

 - If you are a contributing developer (that is, you used